adamrossbenton/project2/README.md

     * your location (city coordinates will be stored using GeoJSON)
     * your favorite kind of food
     * their happy hour time
-    * two or more of the above parameters
 * Voice your opinion using the upvote or downvote buttons for a specific restaurant
 * Users can leave fun anecdotes/stores of things that have happened at their favorite spots
 * Newly-created restaurants will be tied to their creator, and edit/delete permissions for that restaurant page will be restricted to that user only